vatsaltailor/berry-airline-entry-model/README.md

 ## Acknowledgments

 This implementation was originally developed as part of coursework at the Gies College of Business, University of Illinois, and has been adapted for public release.
-I am grateful to [Professor Yixin (Iris) Wang](https://giesbusiness.illinois.edu/profile/yixin-iris-wang) for providing the assignment materials and the `Berry_data.csv` dataset that made this project possible.
+I am grateful to [Professor Yixin (Iris) Wang](https://giesbusiness.illinois.edu/profile/yixin-iris-wang) for providing the reference R code (included in `airline-entry-model/`) and the `Berry_data.csv` dataset that made this project possible.

 ## License